taher968/worldcup_discord_bot/readme.md

 ## Commands

-`!maches` - Displays the games happening in the day
+`!matches` - Displays the games happening in the day